Skip to main content

 1. Do not run pipelines with the same name and working dir in parallel.
 State synchronization will not work in that case.

-2. When running in multiple threads and using parallel normalize step , use spawn process start method.
+2. When running in multiple threads and using parallel normalize step, use the spawn process start method.

-3. If you created the Pipeline object in the worker thread and you use it from another (ie. main thread) call pipeline.activate() to inject the right context into current thread.
+3. If you created the Pipeline object in the worker thread and you use it from another (i.e., the main thread), call pipeline.activate() to inject the right context into the current thread.

-When extracting from resources, you have two options to determine what the order of queries to your resources are: fifo and round_robin.
+When extracting from resources, you have two options to determine the order of queries to your resources: round_robin and fifo.

 You can change this setting in your config.toml as follows: